ANFTechTeam/ANFCapacityReport/README.md

 # ANFCapacityReport

-A PowerShell script to check and remediate capacity issues with Azure NetApp Files volumes.
+A PowerShell script to check and **optionally** remediate capacity issues with Azure NetApp Files volumes.

 ## Install the Az.NetAppFiles PowerShell Module